plexoio/tenam/documentation/assets/readme/development.md

 - We ensured from the outset that we were using industry-standard ways of structuring our directory and naming our files.

-- We updated all directory references in the code, changing them from absolute to relative directories to ensure interoperability during deployment.
+- We updated all directory references in the code, changing them from absolute to relative directories to ensure interoperability during deployment

 - We optimized images and code using tools such as W3C, a screen reader, and GT-matrix, testing the site on various devices.